 On May 27, 2020 the Company's board committee on internal enforcement discussed the 2019 report and enforcement plan for 2020.
-For further details on the Company's internal enforcement plan, see Section 10 in Chapter E of the Periodic Report for 2019.
+For further details on the Company's internal enforcement plan, see Section 10 in Chapter E of the Periodic Report for 2019, which is included herein by way of reference.